 Do you say,

-Let us take the verb to feel, for quite the interesting example it makes.
+Let us take the verb to feel; it makes an interesting example.
 We might say, “I feel fresh”, to speak about our senses.
 We could say, “I feel love”, to speak about our emotions.
-We also could say, possibly in another context, “I feel this is crude”, to say what we think.
+Possibly in another context, we also could say, “I feel this is crude”, to say what we think.

-It is only in the last sense we would remain with the verb to feel — as definitely as only mostly, still — in the Simple shape for lively talking about a moment in time.
+It is only in the last sense we would remain — only mostly, still — with the verb to feel in the Simple, for lively talking about a moment in time.

 This is a dream come true.
 And I’m loving every minute of it.